spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 .. contents::

+**Update 03/05/2022**: The github project has been updated to work with latest version of Django (4.0.4) and Python (3.10): https://github.com/spapas/django-test-rq

 **Update 01/09/15**: I've written a new post about rq and django with some `more advanced techniques <{filename}django-rq-redux.rst>`_ !